The #1 Clay Used by Estheticians

 Green Clay, also known as French Green Clay, Illite Clay or Sea Clay (because of its green color) is widely known for its ability to draw out oils and impurities from the skin.
 This clay also contains essential minerals that nourish the skin and restore mineral balance.
-One of those minerals, iron oxide, in combination with decomposed plant life, impart this clay's distinct green color.
+One of those minerals, iron oxide, in combination with deteriorating organic material, impart this clay's distinct green color.

 Green clay has been used by our ancestors in the healing of wounds, treatment of internal dis-eases and prevention of skin deterioration and is now being carried through tradition to our Morning Clarity Bar Soap.